A question we get all the time is what, exactly, is a microsite, and why do I need it?

 Managing a locally optimized landing page is often easier than using your website.
 Rather than going through the lengthy process of contacting your webmaster to make changes to your website any time there's a new marketing campaign, your agency can easily make changes (and with a better turnaround time) with a locally optimized landing page.

 That's the key to their success.
 It's easy to work with and easy for consumers, too!

-If a fully functioning and optimized website is what you're looking for instead, we also offer RevSite Pro to handle everything that comes with having a website for your local business.
+If a fully functioning and optimized website is what you're looking for instead, we also offer websites to handle everything that comes with having a local business.

 Here's how a locally optimized landing page (when done right) can help your business:

-1. RevSites Have a Lot of Local SEO Value.
+1. Websites Have a Lot of Local SEO Value.